glowkeeper/P3D/docs/labs/week3Session22024.md

 ### Light Mapping

-Lightmapping is the process of pre-calculating the brightness of an object's surface and storing the result in a texture called a lightmap.
+Lightmapping is the process of pre-calculating the brightness of an object's surface and storing the result in a texture called a _lightmap_.
 Lightmaps can include both direct and indirect light, and the shader of an object's material can combine them with other surface maps, such as albedo (colour) and normals (perpendicular rays).

-### Volumes

-Volumes allow you to create different effects on the scene cameras - these could be post-processing effects (think of post-processing as something that happens _after_ everything else has been rendered), shadows, clouds, fog, lighting and many more.
-Volumes can be _Global_, whose settings are applied to all the scene cameras, no matter where they are, or _Local_, whose settings are applied only to the cameras within the local zone of influence.

 ## Types of Lights